Yes, Feminist Porn Exists — Here’s Where To Find It

 3. Literotica.com

-Our only completely free option.
-If you’re like me and a well-written x-rated sex scene can send you to the moon, check out this collection of free stories.
+This is the only completely free option on this list.
+If you’re like me and a well-written X-rated sex scene can send you to the moon, check out this collection of free stories.
 Submissions are screened to ensure competent writing, and you can search by interest.

 4. Bright Desire

-Calling itself a “celebration of sex,” this award-winning site aims to highlight all the best parts of sex — “intimacy, laughter, connection and real pleasure.”
+Calling itself a “celebration of sex,” this award-winning site aims to highlight all the best parts of sex — “intimacy, laughter, connection, and real pleasure.”
 Included in their collection are real couples having sex as well as plenty of erotic and fantasy situations.
-They also have a literotica section.
+They also have an erotic stories section.
 Membership comes in 30-day or 90-day increments and gains you access to their entire collection.

 5. XConfessions

 This indie porn site run by Erica Lust literally turns users’ confessions, fantasies, and desires into movies.
 How amazing is that?
-Subscribe by the month to have full access to their diverse 250-movie catalog, and trust that performers are being treated with care based on their publicly stated ethics statement.
+Subscribe by the month to have full access to their diverse 250-movie catalog, and trust that performers are being treated with care based on their public ethics statement.

 6. Good Dyke Porn

-If you love vagina-vagina porn (and many straight folks as well as queer do love this genre!), for $9.99 per month you can access a little bit of everything on this inclusive, queer owned, operated, and performed site.
+If you love vagina-vagina porn, for $9.99 per month you can access a little bit of everything on this inclusive, queer-owned, -operated, and -performed site.
 “We are real dykes, who identify as lesbian, queer, bisexual, transgender, butch, femme, in-between, shy, exhibitionist, dominatrix, submissive, and other.”
 Um, is it getting hot in here?

-This site is a bit more mainstream based on what I can see in their clips, but the stated goal of the site is to be more sensual, romantic, and focused on female pleasure.
+This site is a bit more mainstream, but the stated goal of the site is to be more sensual, romantic, and focused on female pleasure.
 They offer a collection of free content on their site as well as a monthly subscription service.

-For lovers of artistic porn, this gorgeous, inclusive site has a collection of stunning erotic stills and movies that completely defy the expectations of the porn genre while still being smoking hot.
+For lovers of artistic porn, this gorgeous, inclusive site has a collection of stunning erotic stills and movies that completely defy the expectations of the porn genre while still being smoking hot; it’s my favorite on this list.
 There is quite a bit of free content on this site as well.
 My favorite part is their lengthy transparency statement, where they say they reject the labels of “feminist” and “ethical” for a host of reasons that make me feel they might just be the most ethical and feminist creator I’ve yet found.
-My personal favorite in this list.

 A division of Pink and White Productions, the queer-friendly Crash Pad series produces adult entertainment that reflects the blurring of modern gender lines and fluid sexualities.
 This site has a monthly subscription feature but offers referral discounts.